 1. Have a winning strategy in place from the start

 It may sound obvious, but if you don’t develop a well-defined, accurate strategy from the beginning, it will affect your long-term advertising goals.
-One of the most important aspects of a successful B2B advertising strategy is to ensure that you create a desired ‘tone’ across advertising platforms, and make sure that tone is consistent right the way through.
+One of the most important aspects of a successful B2B advertising strategy is to ensure that you create a desired ‘tone of voice’ across advertising platforms, and make sure that tone is consistent right the way through.
 Some businesses may take a casual, humorous approach with their advertising, whereas others may want to come across as being more formal and eminent.

 This will ultimately depend on whether your primary objective is to increase traffic and conversions or lead generation.
-Once you have defined your strategy, it’s imperative to align the activities that your business will carry out day-to-day with your advertising strategy to keep the message consistent and meet your objectives.
+Once you have defined your strategy, it is imperative to align the activities that your business will carry out day-to-day with your advertising strategy to keep the message consistent and meet your objectives.
 For example, drawing up a schedule of what ads will be posted and when, is always a good way to create and manage good B2B advertising content.

 2. Set realistic goals